campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 <div class="imageContainer">
   <img :src="'/xc3chain.jpeg'"/>
   <span class="titleImageCaption text--secondary">Chain attacks are useful, party-saving maneuvers, but are a chore to execute.
-Worse, they take on an extra 5-10 minutes to each battle.</span>
+Worse, they tack on an extra 5-10 minutes to each battle.</span>
 </div>

 Make no mistake: I stand by my previous praise for the game's battle system.
 It's a wonderfully complex system that rewards careful study and patience, but is also flexible enough to accommodate most playstyles.
 The game's first half can be thrilling at times because both the party *and* the enemy have relatively tiny reserves of HP, which makes battles are brisk and exciting.
 Witnessing a huge swath of enemy HP disappear after executing a powerful attack was always satisfying, making me feel like my battle-time decisions had an impact.